Azure/azure-kusto-microhack/README.md

 Write a query to find out if the tip amount correlates with the number of passengers in the taxi between 1 July 2021 and 31 July 2021.
 Restrict the number of passengers to maximum of 4.

 #### Task 8: Detect anomalies in the tip amount
-Write a query to draw anomaly chart for the tip amount in the month of July 2021.
+Write a query to draw anomaly chart for the tip amount in the month of July 2021. <br>
-Hint 1: make-series for the average tip amount, with 1 h steps Hint 2: Use series_decompose_anomalies with this series and parameter of 5 (sensitivity level)
+Hint 1: make-series for the average tip amount, with 1 h steps <br>
+Hint 2: Use series_decompose_anomalies with this series and parameter of 5 (sensitivity level)

 #### Task 9: Let's **join** the party